concurp1-1920/slides/05/content.md

 ---
 # Again another solution...

 Limit the number of philosophers who are allowed to eat at a given time.
 How to do that ?

 --

 Use a counting semaphore initialized at \(N-1\).

+--

+The idea is to prevent every philosopher to "seat" at the table in order to eat.

+---
+# Points to remember

+* For any solution, there must be the same number of \(P\) and \(V\) operations.
+* It is the implementation of the semaphores that will guarantee that a philosopher wil not starve.